technomancy/usable-az/README.md

     $ lein run search safe timeout # field defaults to "all"

-To avoid startup time, run <tt>lein interactive</tt> to keep the JVM resident, and do <tt>search safe timeout</tt> inside the interactive
+To avoid startup time, run <tt>lein interactive</tt> to keep the JVM resident, and do <tt>run search PROJECT QUERY</tt> inside the interactive
 session:

     $ lein interactive